Skip to content

 Where it appears in the exam

 Dónde aparece esta competencia en el B2 First Frecuencia con la que esta competencia aparece en cada parte del examen B2 First.
-B2 First Reading & Use of English Part 1 Multiple Choice Cloze Part 2 Open Cloze Ocasional Part 3 Word Formation Part 4 Key Word Transformation Ocasional Part 5 Multiple Choice Contextual Part 6 Gapped Text Contextual Part 7 Multiple Matching Contextual Frecuente Ocasional Raro Contextual No aplica
+B2 First Reading & Use of English Part 1 Multiple Choice Cloze Raro Part 2 Open Cloze Ocasional Part 3 Word Formation Part 4 Key Word Transformation Ocasional Part 5 Multiple Choice Contextual Part 6 Gapped Text Contextual Part 7 Multiple Matching Contextual Frecuente Ocasional Raro Contextual No aplica

 What is it?